-- 1172.2 WEIGHING IN - Provincial Championships will have a weigh-in on the day before the competition usually between 4 8 pm.
-The duration of the weigh- in period is two hours (e.g. 4 6 pm) integrated with the medical control.
+- 1172.2 WEIGHING IN - Provincial Championships will have a weigh-in on the day before the competition usually between 4-8 pm.
+The duration of the weigh- in period is two hours (e.g. 4-6 pm) integrated with the medical control.
 Each wrestler is allowed ONE hour to weigh- in, which starts after their first official weigh in.
 If a wrestler does not make weight on the first attempt, the referee will record the time of day on the weigh in sheet.
 A wrestler not making weight on the first try is given 1 hour or till the end of the scheduled weigh in period whichever expires first. - 1172.3 THE MAT - Certain high school leagues allow a 6 meter to 8 meter central wrestling area for their competitions.
-This size of mat is not used for BCSS Provincial Championships (8 Meters Minimum). - 1172.4 DOPING Doping Control, with sampling both at competitions and during training periods, may be conducted on all participants in BCSS sanctioned events or programs.
-Failure to provide a sample when requested to do so, constitutes a positive doping infractions. - 1172.5 CALL FOR COMPETITORS - All competitors are required to arrive at the edge of the mat immediately upon being called; - o Competitors will be allowed 3 minutes after being called to arrive at the mat and identify themselves to the officiating team.
-Three calls shall be given at 1 minute intervals during this time. - If after the expiration of the above time period the athlete has not reported to the officiating team, then the athlete will lose the match by disqualification, but is allowed to continue in the competition. - When wrestlers do not appear to the mat, the Mat Officiating Team needs to attempt to locate the TEAM COACH & BCSS Tournament Host Committee Chairperson in addition to Article 13; Call of the Competitors - 1172.6 INTERRUPTION DUE TO INJURY OR BLOOD - The entire suspension may be accorded at one time or accumulated at various times throughout the bout.
+This size of mat is not used for BCSS Provincial Championships (8 Meters Minimum). - 1172.4 CALL FOR COMPETITORS - All competitors are required to arrive at the edge of the mat immediately upon being called; - Competitors will be allowed 3 minutes after being called to arrive at the mat and identify themselves to the officiating team.
+Three calls shall be given at 1 minute intervals during this time. - If after the expiration of the above time period the athlete has not reported to the officiating team, then the athlete will lose the match by disqualification, but is allowed to continue in the competition. - When wrestlers do not appear to the mat, the Mat Officiating Team is responsible to inform the disqualified athlete's Head Coach and the Chair of the Tournament Host Committee. - 1172.5 INTERRUPTION DUE TO INJURY OR BLOOD - The entire suspension may be accorded at one time or accumulated at various times throughout the bout.
 In matches when a wrestler is injured/bleeding and requires attention from the First Aid Attendant, the injury time will not start until available medical attendant arrives at the mat.
+The match will be suspended for 5 minutes for Blood, or 2 minutes for Injury time, before the match is forfeited.

-1172.7 THE COACH
+1172.6 THE COACH

-The coach must remain seated in the appropriate corner at the edge of the mat during the bout except during the 30-second break between rounds.
-The coach may leave their seat to tend to an injured or bleeding athlete clarification.
+• The coach must remain seated in the appropriate corner at the edge of the mat during the bout except during the 30-second break between rounds.
+The coach may leave their seat to tend to an injured or bleeding athlete on the wrestling mat.
+The Mat Chairperson may ask the coach to approach the chair to obtain or provide specific clarification.

 - The coach may encourage the wrestler and give instructions; however, the coach will not indicate points with hands nor attempt to influence the referee's judgement by shouting phrases or using signals utilized by officials. - The coach is not allowed to speak to the referee, judge or the other athlete or coach during the match.
 The coach sitting in the athlete's corner during the match may however, request an explanation from the mat chairperson, regarding a specific call, at an appropriate break in the action.
-If the mat chairperson calls a conference, the coaches shall refrain from approaching the table or attempting to influence the outcome of the conference. - 1172.8 PASSIVITY - If no scoring occurs during the 30 second activity time by the wrestler on the 30 second activity clock, the bout will not be stopped and the referee will award and announce the 1 point to the wrestler not stopped on the 30 second activity clock.
+If the mat chairperson calls a conference, the coaches shall refrain from approaching the table or attempting to influence the outcome of the conference. - 1172.7 PASSIVITY - If no scoring occurs during the 30 second activity time by the wrestler on the 30 second activity clock, the bout will not be stopped and the referee will award and announce the 1 point to the wrestler not stopped on the 30 second activity clock.
 The wrestler on the activity clock MUST score or the 1 point is awarded.
 Wrestling will continue uninterrupted.
 This is consistent with current WCL Rules.

-1172.9 ILLEGAL AND POTENTIALLY DANGEROUS HOLDS
+1172.8 ILLEGAL AND POTENTIALLY DANGEROUS HOLDS